gayaneghazaryan-dot/svd-image-analysis/README.md

 ## ✨ Features

-- **Adaptive rank selection** — combines energy thresholding and elbow detection for robust SVD truncation
+- **Adaptive rank selection** — combines cumulative-energy thresholds with Kneedle-based elbow detection
 - **Unified benchmarking** — transparent comparisons of SVD, EVD, and QR under identical conditions
 - **Cross-domain applications** — supports image compression, denoising, and PCA-based dimensionality reduction
+- **Reproducibility by design** — deterministic results, fixed random seeds, and pinned dependencies

 ---

 ## 🔁 Reproducing Figures and Tables

-All figures and tables presented in the paper are generated automatically by the four Python scripts located in the `code/` folder.
+All figures and tables presented in the paper are generated automatically by the four Python scripts in the `code/` folder.
 Each script creates its own subdirectories under `results/Figures/` and `results/Tables/`, containing all publication-ready outputs in PDF, CSV, and LaTeX formats.

 No pre-generated results are stored in the repository to ensure reproducibility and lightweight version control.